sbt/sbt/README.md

 ## Preliminaries

-Starting with version 0.8.0, the plugin will work best with sbt >= 0.13.6.
-See the [compatibility notes](#Compatibility-notes) when using this plugin with sbt < 0.13.6.
+The plugin works best with sbt >= 0.13.6.
+See the [compatibility notes](#Compatibility-notes) to use this plugin with an older version of sbt.

 ## Usage Instructions